rj45/starjay/docs/cpu_isa_manual.md

   | O | 0   0 | 1   1   1 | 0   0   0 |
   +---+-------+-----------+-----------+

-  ra = pc; pc += tos!
+  rx = pc; pc += tos!
 ```

 Calls a function at a pc-relative target address.
-The return address (the address of the instruction after the `call`) is saved to the `ra` register.
+The return address (the address of the instruction after the `call`) is saved to the `rx` register.
 The program counter is then set to the target address, which is calculated by adding the address of the next instruction to execute to the top of stack value (which is then popped).

 ##### 3.7.2. `callp` - Call Function Pointer